DriveQuantPublic/drivekit-ui-ios/README.md

 ### ⚙️ Configure the Demo app
 1. Ensure that you have set the API Key during the previous step.
 Otherwise, the interface will display an error message.
 2. Set your unique user identifier.
 We recommend **never** using an email address or phone number to define the unique user ID.
 It is recommended that you set up a unique, universal and anonymous user ID.
-For example, you can generate a globally unique identifier [(GUID)](https://www.guidgenerator.com/online-guid-generator.aspx) for each of your users..
+For example, you can generate a globally unique identifier.
 3. Enter some information such as firstname, last name or pseudo.
 You can skip this step and set information later.
 4. Grant every required permission to allow the application to access the smartphone’s sensors.
 5. Add your first vehicle to your account.